vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 The amendment is actioned at the beginning of the next epoch (after the rewards / penalties for present LPs - including the party that's amending - have been evaluated).
 It's the amending LP's responsibility to have sufficient balance in their general account at the epoch boundary; if not the LP amendment is not actioned.

+Commitment amendmends should be processed in the time order of their latest updates within the epoch.
+For example if an LP places an amendment at time `t1`, followed by LP2 placing an amendment at `t2` and the first LP amending again at `t1`, LP2's amendment will be executed first.

 #### Increasing commitment

 _Case:_ `proposed-commitment-variation >= 0`